 Energy-efficient windows are an important consideration for both new and existing homes.
 Heat gain and loss through windows are responsible for 25%–30% of residential heating and cooling energy use, depending on the geographic region and climate.

-The Environmental Protection Agency (EPA) ENERGY STAR program estimates that the average U.S. home can save $126 to $465 a year on heating and cooling costs when replacing single-pane windows with ENERGY STAR certified windows.
-This also saves the equivalent of 1,006–6,205 pounds of carbon dioxide (CO2) emissions due to lower electricity usage.
+The Environmental Protection Agency (EPA) ENERGY STAR program estimates that the average U.S. home can save $101 to $583 a year on heating and cooling costs when replacing single-pane windows with ENERGY STAR certified windows.
+This also saves the equivalent of 1,006–6,205 pounds of CO2 emissions due to lower electricity usage.